jsa2/aad-auth-n-z/readme.md

 ##### Secure the SCM endpoint for CI/CD
 Since many of the automations use these credentials, and publishing to app service does not directly support strong authentication supporting authorization mechnisms (Validation of JWT token in authorization header) it's important that once app is deployed you don't leave the endpoints open for exploitation.

-⚠ Note: This bypass is based on **indirect access**.
-Azure Key Vault itself is not suspectible to non-azure-ad based access, and neither do the secrets exist outside runtime platform anywhere

 ✅ Make securing non Azure AD backed endpoint part of your continous integration (If requested, I can add Azure Pipelines example)